extremq/FlatMessage/book/chapter-2/supported_data_types/enums.md

 - Enums must derive `FlatMessageEnum` and have an explicit `#[repr(...)]` attribute specifying the underlying primitive type.
 - Enum variants can have explicit values assigned, or they will use the default incrementing values starting from 0.
 - When using enums in structs, you must specify both the representation and kind in the field attribute: `#[flat_message_item(repr = u8, kind = enum)]`.
-- Enums can be marked as `#[sealed]` for stricter validation during deserialization.
-Sealed enums will fail to deserialize if they encounter unknown variant values, while non-sealed enums will allow unknown variants.
+- Enums can be marked as `#[sealed]` for stricter version compatibility.
+Sealed enums include all variant names and values in their hash, making them incompatible with any version that adds, removes, or modifies variants.
+Non-sealed enums only include the enum name in their hash, allowing forward compatibility when adding new variants.
-- For version compatibility, you can add new variants to non-sealed enums in newer versions without breaking deserialization of older data.
+- Both sealed and non-sealed enums validate that deserialized values match known variants in the current enum definition.
+The difference is in version compatibility: non-sealed enums allow adding variants without breaking hash compatibility, while sealed enums will fail to deserialize if the enum definition has changed in any way.
 - Deserialization using `deserialize_from` validates enum variant values.
 If you are certain the data is valid, you can use `deserialize_from_unchecked` to skip validation and improve performance.

 ## Example